vrui-vr/vrui/Installation.md

 Do *not* enter that `$`, but enter everything that follows, and end each line by pressing the Enter key.

+Angle brackets `<>` in commands below are placeholders, meaning that you have to replace everything between, and including, the angle brackets with some text that depends on your specific circumstances.
+For example, if your host has eight CPUs, instead of entering `-j<number of CPUs>` as part of some command, you would enter `-j8`.

 ## Step 0: Download The Vrui Repository From GitHub

 If you are reading this, you probably have already done this. :) If not,